 Image 6 (above left) shows a small but symptomatic synovial cyst (S.C.) arising from a degenerative facet joint (F.J.) in the lumbar spine.
-These ‘pearly’ synovial cysts in the spine arise from the facet joints just to the side of midline, which may be degenerative, injured, mechanically unstable, and/or inflamed.
+These ‘pearly’ or ‘fibro-mucinous’ synovial cysts in the spine arise from the facet joints just to the side of midline, which may be degenerative, injured, mechanically unstable, and/or inflamed.
 The synovial cysts can enlarge and compress nerve tissue and if so need to be removed.
 They can stick to local nerve tissue coverings (dura).
 They can also recur as they often form in association with some form of local (facet) joint movement/instability.

 The intra-operative colour-picture immediately above (Image 6b, left) shows part of another patient’s complex synovial cyst being removed.
 A posterolateral non-instrumented fusion (e.g., using iFACTOR bone-forming matrix; Image 6c, above right) can be carried out at the end of a synovial cyst excision surgery, to aid the mechanical stability of the joint from which the cyst arose and was removed.
 In combination with temporary back bracing, the fusion material should form a solid bone bridge in time, increasing local bone stability.
 During this time of “fusion” which can take up to 12 months to occur, Dr Khurana recommends oral supplementation of Calcium and Vitamin D, and permanently not smoking.